adrianyau/SQL-Final-Project/starting_with_questions.md

 FROM top_product_categories_by_city
 WHERE rank = 1

 /* The product categories were ranked and partitioned by each country to see its product categories by most number of orders.
-The SQL code was nested with another CTE function to filter out the top product category in each country */
+The SQL code was nested with another CTE function to filter out the top product category in each country. */
 WITH top_product_categories_by_country AS (

 WITH country_sum_of_orders AS (